 4. Software spending is growing

 We’re in the golden age of tech.
 Businesses are still transitioning to the Internet, and software spending is growing.
 Businesses use more and more tools.
 I was recently speaking with a company that uses 80 tools to manage their business.
-They’re still thinking about getting new products, and why shouldn’t they?
+They’re still doing free trials thinking about getting new products, and why shouldn’t they?
 If they can automate a task or improve a business process, and the return on investment is there, it just makes sense, no?
 A lot of job functions are still underserved.
-Marketing or development may be well covered, but there’s still a lot of other functions in companies that can be helped.
-Think archiving, purchasing, operations, etc.
+Marketing, project management, customer service or development may be well covered, but there’s still a lot of other functions in companies that can be helped.
+Think archiving, financial services, purchasing, operations, etc.